 - Brim, or no brim?
 A ski helmet with a brim isn't just a style choice, a brim can help shield your eyes from the sun and adds a bit more of a barrier to keep snow and ice out off your face.

-- Audio compatibility: Do you want to listen to music on the lift?
-Some ski helmets are audio compatible, meaning that you can purchase a set of audio drops that insert into the ski helmet earpads and then plug into your iPod or phone.
+- Audio compatibility - Do you want to listen to music on the lift?
+Some ski helmets are audio compatible, meaning that you can purchase a set of audio drops that insert into the ski helmet ear pads and then plug into your phone or music player.

 Do you have questions about which ski helmet is right for you?

 .
-We'll help you figure out which ski helmet is right for you.
+We'll help you decide which ski helmet is right for you.